Galaxy Themes Studio

 Become a Themes Designer

-To become a themes designer, you must submit an application with a mock-up theme design.
+To become a themes designer, you must submit an application with at least three mock-up theme designs.
 Applications are only accepted during certain times of the year, the Themes Submission Open Window.
 Your design is reviewed by the Themes team and, if approved, you will receive access to Galaxy Themes Studio.

 Already a Samsung Themes Partner?
 Click the link below to access your Themes Partner page.